 After having first client consultations with potential clients, writing a detailed, strategic proposal is the next most important step in the design process.
 If done well, you may have a new client for a lifetime.
-If done poorly, and with a lot of unnecessary language, you may lose them to someone else.
+If done poorly, and with a lot of unnecessary languages, you may lose them to someone else.

 This section is to be used to show that you understand what they do, the products and services that they offer, and the problem they need you to solve.
 I feel the project overview is fairly susceptible to fluff.
-Since this is the first section of the proposal, it seems some designers feel the need to tell an elaborate story.
+Since this is the first section of the design proposal, it seems some designers feel the need to tell an elaborate story.

 We live in a fast-paced, technology-driven world.
 One that demands answers in minutes.
 In this light, the project overview shouldn’t be pages and pages.
 It needs to be short, sweet, and to the point.
-I am less interested in how you will be my right-hand man and more interested about the work that you will help me do.
+I am less interested in how you will be my right-hand man and more interested in the work that you will help me do.

 HolaBrief Project Overview exercise

 A good project overview will ensure that you are on the same page as your client.
 It should include the following sections:

 - About the project – You should start the project overview with a summary of your understanding of the problem, the company, the industry, and competitors.
 Here you should also mention the “solution”, will you being build an app, website, physical object?

 - Do’s and don’ts – Regarding deliverables, it is important to state what you will and won’t do.
 Be specific as possible.
 For example, we will be building a website with three dropdown menu items, but not the e-commerce portion of the site.